 El Chalten has some good accommodation options and a few good restaurants and breweries.
 Most places are closed between the end of April and the beginning of October.

 These are some of the best places to stay in El Chalten:

 - Rancho Grande is an excellent hostel near the center of El Chalten.
-It features private rooms, dorms, good common areas, an in-house pub serving earthy portions of food and even a travel agency.
-Click here for the latest rates and here for reviews.
+It has private rooms, dorms, good common areas, an in-house pub serving earthy portions of food and even a travel agency.

 - Estancia La Quinta is a fantastic option if you like the idea of an isolated place.
-It’s a 55 minutes walk to the center of El Chalten, or 7 minutes car ride.
+It’s a 55 minutes walk to the center of El Chalten, or a 7 minute car ride.
 The rooms are plain but very comfortable, the area very quiet, and the staff very friendly and helpful.
-Click here for the latest rates and here for reviews.

 Most bars, restaurants and bars in El Chalten offer happy hour and usually get packed between 5:00 and 8:00 pm, when people come back after a day of hiking.
-These are the best places grab a bite in El Chalten:
+These are the best places grab a bite:

 - Maffìa – a simple eatery where you may have to share your table with other people.
 They still make home made pasta and sauces.
-Good enough even for Italians, it has earthy portions and fair prices.
+Good enough even for Italians, portions are earthy and prices fair.

 - Ahonikenk – at the entrance of town, it offers Argentine staples such as milanesa with very big portions and fair prices.

 - Curcuma – the only completely vegan restaurant in town.